kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 Both big and small businesses with strong retail brands have started to focus more on building their relationships with customers and staying away from Amazon.
 They correctly realize that it might not be in their best long term interest to sell their products there.

-This Economist Radio audio below very well describes the challenges with AWS, the Indian market, and re/energized competition.
-However, I disagree with them that the AWS spin-off is such a no-brainer and that it currently would be a move that would make good business sense from Amazon's point of view.
+This Economist Radio episode below very well describes the challenges with AWS, the Indian market, and re/energized competition.
+However, I disagree with them that the AWS spin-off is such a no-brainer.
+I don't think it would be a move that would make good business sense for Amazon's at this time.

 <iframe title="Embed Player" width="100%" height="188px" src="https://embed.acast.com/theeconomistmoneytalks/moneytalks-canamazonstilldeliver-" scrolling="no" frameBorder="0" style="border:none;overflow:hidden;"></iframe>